projen/projen/docs/awscdk.md

 ## AWS Lambda Extensions

-AWS [Lambda Extensions][lambda-extensions-blog] are long-running executable files that run alongside your Lambda Functions in their execution environment.
+An AWS [Lambda Extension][lambda-extensions-blog] is a way to integrate your preferred development, monitoring, observability, and governance tools with AWS Lambda.

-AWS Lambda Extensions interact with your function's runtime and the [Lambda extension API][lambda-extensions-api] to integrate with tools outside the Lambda environment.
-Projen assists by helping with the bundling.
+Functionally, AWS [Lambda Extensions][lambda-extensions-blog] are long-running executable files that reside in the `extensions` subdirectory of your code asset.
+AWS Lambda executes all extensions before starting your handler's main process.
+These AWS Lambda Extensions interact with your function's main process and the [Lambda Extension API][lambda-extensions-api] to integrate with tools outside the Lambda environment.
+Projen helps with bundling and preparing your code as reusable Lambda Layers.

 [lambda-extensions-blog]: https://aws.amazon.com/blogs/aws/getting-started-with-using-your-favorite-operational-tools-on-aws-lambda-extensions-are-now-generally-available/
 [lambda-extensions-api]: https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html